UO-SAiVE/SAiVE/cran-comments.md

 ## General comment

 Many tests and examples are preceded by skip_on_cran() and \dontrun.
-This is out of necessicity: many functions have outputs that differ slightly between tests (and thus always fail but might be determined by a human to be accurate), require large data sets to run, or take excessive time to run (several minutes).
+This is out of necessity: many functions have outputs that differ slightly between tests (and thus always fail but might be determined by a human to be accurate), require large data sets to run, or take excessive time to run (several minutes).